 The Studio for Art, Faith & History was established in 2005 as the wing of the semester program for developing and administering special projects that offered creative contemporary responses to pre-modern traditions in visual art and theater.

 Skillen's book, Putting Art (back) in its Place (Hendrickson Publishers, 2016) can be purchased here.
 His essays on the arts and tradition have appeared in IMAGE journal and the journal of Christians in the Visual Arts (CIVA), in the volume dedicated to painter Bruce Herman’s Magnificat triptychs, in Transformations at the Edge of the World, and on the Studio’s website.
-Essays published on-line include an account of educating “in situ” in Orvieto in Cardus’s Commentary e-journal, and essays for the European ArtWay on the contemporary architect Richard Meier’s Jubilee Church near Rome and on the new interest in the tradition of ekphrasis, or writing poetry about artworks.
+Essays published on-line include an account of educating "in situ” in Orvieto in Cardus’s Commentary e-journal, and essays for the European ArtWay on the contemporary architect Richard Meier’s Jubilee Church near Rome and on the new interest in the tradition of ekphrasis, or writing poetry about artworks.
 Several of the papers presented at the conference entitled Eucharist and Eschatology: Art and Theology in the Orvieto Duomo were published with Dr. Skillen’s assistance by the Seminary of Central Italy in the volume Spazi e Immagini dell'Eucaristia: Il Caso di Orvieto (2007).

 Professor Skillen lives in Newburyport, MA with his wife Susan, an ordained priest in the Anglican Church of North America and Canon of Spiritual Formation in the Anglican Diocese of New England.
 Having lived in Orvieto for a number of years, where she established a mission parish in Orvieto for St. Paul’s Within the Walls Episcopal Church in Rome, Rev. Skillen regularly leads retreats in Orvieto focused on the continued relevance for contemporary believers of Saints Benedict and Scholastica, Francis and Claire, and Catherine of Siena – all from the region around Orvieto – including Thomas Aquinas, who lived in Orvieto during the 1260’s.
 The Skillens have four daughters.